alemesa/mac-setup/README.md

 ```
 Or add this [gitignore](https://github.com/github/gitignore/blob/master/Global/macOS.gitignore) file mantained by Github to your gitignore

-I like to keep my alias on the .zshrc file
+I also like to keep my alias on the .zshrc file

-Open ~/.zshrc and at the end add these alias
+Open ~/.zshrc with `code ~/.zshrc`

+Restart with `source ~/.zshrc`

+These are my aliases

 ```bash
 alias zshconfig="code ~/.zshrc" # Modify this file